j-sobrino/simple-fullstack/README.md

 # Simple Fullstack Project

 Welcome to **Simple Fullstack**!
-This project demonstrates a modern fullstack setup with a React frontend and a Node.js/Express backend.
+This project demonstrates a deployed fullstack setup with a frontend hosted on Vercel and a backend hosted on Render.

 ---